kongshaug/DS_big_project/README.md

 The data is stored in [this data folder](https://github.com/kongshaug/DS_big_project/tree/main/data)

+The dataset originates from [kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs) It is one of the largest open source datasets with stock price data.
+It has both stock data and ETF data, we only use the stock data

 ### 2. Integrate the sources in shared repository by either ETL or ELT process (you can use public software, own code, or integration of tools)

 For a further explanation of how each analysis is implemented and data is engineered, look into [this notebook](https://github.com/kongshaug/DS_big_project/blob/main/Data_processing_and_visualisation.ipynb)

 In the notebook we load two stocks and performs a RSI and Moving Average analysis on them.
-Then we explore the engineered data in order to see if the new generated parameters, can widen our understandig of the data.
-We will do this by plotting the engineered data in a graph, and use it for analysing when to buy and sell the stocks.
+Then we explore the data in order to see if the new generated parameters, can widen our understandig of the data.
+We will do this by plotting the data in a graph, and use it for analysing when to buy and sell the stocks.
 If the outcome of these analysis is not useful, it indicates that we should use more complex methods for prediction or combine these analysis with other types of data engineering for use in AI models.

 ### 3. Design a Data Story or Data Processing Scenario